I’ve been tracking our net worth like a weirdo since I started working in 2003.

 It’s About How Much You Keep

-One of the sheets in my Net Worth Record collects data from my tax return (I write down the Line number because I only do this once a year and don't want to search for it, though the lines tend to change a bit from year to year because of pesky tax laws):
+One of the sheets in my Net Worth Record collects data from my tax return (I write down the Line number because I only do this once a year and don’t want to search for it, though the lines tend to change a bit from year to year because of pesky tax laws):

 - Capital Gains – Line 13